ETO Logo

 Identifying academic subjects

-Identifying relevance to emerging technology topics
+Identifying relevance to AI and other emerging subjects

 Emerging technology topics have fuzzy boundaries; there's no objectively correct answer to whether a particular article is "AI safety" research (for example).
 For each emerging topic, we try to capture articles in the MAC that subject matter experts would consider highly relevant to the topic in question.
 We use different methods to identify these articles depending on the topic, and we evaluate our results against "ground truth" corpora that also vary by topic.
 Still, it's important to note that this process inevitably involves some judgment calls.
 In addition, we rely on statistical models to apply the topic tags.
-For both reasons, analytic results derived from the MAC's emerging technology topic tags are necessarily imprecise and should be interpreted as estimates.

-The field of "AI safety" research is young, quickly evolving, and poorly defined (even compared to other emerging topics), with no authoritative and comprehensive compilations of "AI safety articles" to refer to.
-We use a machine learning classifier to systematically identify AI safety articles in the MAC, but caution that the results are inherently imprecise; different methods could produce different results.
+The field of AI safety research is young, quickly evolving, and poorly defined (even compared to other emerging topics), with no authoritative and comprehensive compilations of "AI safety articles" to refer to.
+Our classifier systematically identifies AI safety articles in the MAC, but we caution that the results are inherently imprecise; different methods could produce different results.

 To develop the AI safety classifier, we began by creating our own definition of AI safety research encompassing safety-related concepts such as robustness, misspecification, unwanted bias, explainability, and value alignment.
 In parallel, we compiled a set of articles potentially related to AI safety, such as MAC articles categorized as relevant to AI in general and recent articles from safety-relevant AI conferences, workshops, and open-source repositories.
 Based on their titles and abstracts, ETO staff read the titles and abstracts of 2806 of these articles, then manually annotated each one as relevant or not to AI safety according to our definition.
 (To measure the stability of the definition in practice, 256 articles were independently double-annotated by other CSET researchers; intercoder agreement was 75%.)

 We then used Snorkel Flow, a platform for developing models under programmatic weak supervision, to train the model.
 (For more information on this approach, see Snorkel: rapid training data creation with weak supervision and A Survey on Programmatic Weak Supervision).
-We ingested metadata for the 2806 manually annotated articles, plus 15,000 unlabeled English-language articles marked relevant to AI by our AI classifier, into the Snorkel Flow platform.
+We ingested metadata for the 2806 manually annotated articles, plus 15,000 unlabeled articles marked relevant to AI by our AI classifier, into the Snorkel Flow platform.
 We split this data into 15% development, 15% validation, and 70% training sets.
 We then developed 83 labeling functions using the development set.
 69 of these functions were keyword, regular expression, or time interval matches based on the values of the article title, abstract, publication venue, or publication years.
 14 labeling functions were based on articles' membership in clusters derived from a custom support vector machine trained over word embeddings of the article titles and abstracts.
 These labeling functions had coverage of 99% of the development set, conflict of 10.5%, and label density of 5.329.

 Through the Snorkel Flow platform, we used these labeling functions to create "weak" AI safety relevance labels for the data we ingested.
 We then trained an AutoML tuned model using logistic regression over the weak labels.
 This resulted in a model that achieved a macro-averaged F1 of 82.5% on the validation set, with precision of 73.1%, recall of 79.8%, and F1 of 76.3% over articles manually labeled relevant to AI safety.